-6. LAUNDRY
+8.6 LAUNDRY

-There are seven launderettes in College, equipped with washers, driers, and ironing facilities.
+There are several launderettes in College, equipped with washers, driers, and ironing facilities.
 Students are responsible for all their own laundry, including sheets, towels, pillowcases, and duvet covers.
-The launderettes are in or near the Mitchell Building, the Sainsbury Building, the Linbury Building (in a room adjacent to the Morley Fletcher room), the Canal Building, and the Earl Building (located opposite Gloucester House).
+There are launderettes in the Mitchell Building, Sainsbury Building, 5-7 Beaumont Street and Canal Building.
+Communal laundrettes can be found at the Linbury Building (in a room adjacent to the Morley Fletcher room), and the Earl Building (located opposite Gloucester House).
 Additionally, graduates have a laundry in Franks Building.
 Occupants in Worcester House, Richmond Road and some Worcester Place properties have shared laundry facilities.